(infusio BOESENBERGIA PANDURATA)

 These compounds also exert neuroprotective effects.

-The active constituent Cardamonin, (2',4'-dihydroxy-6'-methoxychalcone) is identified as a potently active constituent of Boesenbergia pandurata which, suggests that may be an effective anti-tumor promoter.
+The active constituent Cardamonin is identified as a potently active constituent of Boesenbergia pandurata which, suggests that it may be an effective anti-tumor promoter.

 The rhizomes also possess potent antioxidant activity.

-Active constituents in B. pandurata rhizomes, hydroxypanduratin A (3) and panduratin A (2), are active principles against HIV-1 PR.
+Active constituents in the rhizomes are hydroxypanduratin A and panduratin A; they are active principles against HIV-1 PR.

 Panduratin A (a chalcone derivative) may also be an effective chemopreventive or therapeutic agent against prostate cancer.
 Inhibits the growth of MCF-7 human breast cancer and HT-29 human colon adenocarcinoma cells (it has a protective effect against colon cancer).

-Panduratin A, 4-hydroxypanduratin A, and 2’,6’-dihydroxy-4’-methoxychalcone were also found to exert neuroprotective effects.
+Panduratin A was also found to exert neuroprotective effects.

-Fingerroot is a very rich source of Pinostrobin; a flavonoid inducer of mammalian phase 2 chemoprotective antioxidant enzymes and has extremely high QR inducing potency.
-The potency of fingerroot oils and powdered rhizomes rivals that of broccoli sprouts, elevating the activity of quinone reductase (QR) by about 500,000 units per gram.
-Quinone reductase is an enzyme that catalyzes a certain chemical reaction.
+Fingerroot is a very rich source of Pinostrobin; (a flavonoid inducer).
+The potency of fingerroot oils, tinctures and powdered rhizomes, rivals that of broccoli sprouts, elevating the activity of quinone reductase (QR), enzyme that catalyzes a certain chemical reaction, by about 500,000 units per gram.

-Ethanolic extract of B. pandurata (herbal tincture) showed strong inhibitory effects on the growth of cancer cells, similar to the ethanolic extract of Curcuma longa.
+Ethanolic extract of fingerroot (herbal tincture) showed strong inhibitory effects on the growth of cancer cells, similar to the ethanolic extract of Curcuma longa.

-Five flavonoid derivatives, (pinostrobin, pinocembrin, alpinetin, cardamonin and boesenbergin) were isolated from the rhizomes of Boesenbergia pandurata.
+Five flavonoid derivatives, (pinostrobin, pinocembrin, alpinetin, cardamonin and boesenbergin) were isolated from the rhizomes of fingerroot.

-Cytotoxic screening showed most of the extracts and pure compounds were active against HL-60 cancer cell line.
-The chloroform extract and boesenbergin A showed the most potent cytotoxic activity.
+Cytotoxic (cell-killing) screening showed most of the extracts and pure compounds were active against HL-60 cancer cell line.
+The extract and boesenbergin A showed the most potent cytotoxic activity.

 Properties & Applications